Legislature Has Power to Enact District Maps at Any Time

 As they say, everyone is entitled to their own opinion, but they are not entitled to their own facts.

 Factually, the caption for the case is highly misleading.
 The actual plaintiffs were several citizens who had qualified an initiative to draw district maps for congress and the legislature.
-The holding in the opinion was that the peons, that's the people, had no power via the initiative process to draw district maps.
-The court reached its conclusion using logic that make Rene Descartes turn over in his grave.
+The holding in the opinion was that the peons, that's the people, had no power to draw district maps via the initiative process.
+The court reached its conclusion using logic that would make Rene Descartes turn over in his grave.
 However, that opinion has never been overturned and the peons have never tried to draw district maps again.

 # # #